zeka-stack/zeka-idea-plugin/intelli-ai-javadoc/README.md

 ## Contributing

-Contributions to the IntelliJ IntelliDoc Assistant Plugin are welcome!
+Contributions to the IntelliJ IntelliAI JavaDoc Plugin are welcome!
 If you encounter any bugs, have feature requests, or would like to contribute code improvements, please submit an issue or pull request on the GitHub repository.